o2r-project/o2r-guestlister/README.md

 *To ensure the guestlister allows offline login, these values have to match the  the [o2r-bouncer](https://github.com/o2r-project/o2r-bouncer#available-environment-variables) configuration, i.e. the client ID, client secret, mongodb configuration and the oauth URLs have to match*

 * `GUESTLISTER_PORT`
-  Define on which Port muncher should listen.
+  Define on which port guestlister should listen.
+Defaults to `8383`.
+* `BOUNCER_PORT`
+  Specifies on which port the bouncer is listening.
 Defaults to `8383`.
 * `GUESTLISTER_MONGODB` __Required__
   Location for the mongo db.
 Defaults to `mongodb://localhost/`.
 You will very likely need to change this.
 * `GUESTLISTER_MONGODB_DATABASE`